 The suggested website was a store on eBay with a super trustworthy rating.
 I approve of the Wikibuy suggestion.

-It even uses data from 1 million+ other users to automatically insert the best promo code at checkout.
+It even uses data from millions of other users to automatically insert the best promo code it can find at checkout.
 If a coupon code worked for someone before you, Wikibuy will add that promo code to your order.
 That’s insane.

 The site also gives you a number of other retailers with lower prices (when available).